 Hi, I’m Kate!
 Thanks for coming by!

 Here is just a little bit about me.
 First, the specs: I was a high school English and Bible teacher in a Christian school for 15 years – until the birth of my twin boys in April 2015.
 Currently, in my ‘spare’ time (ha ha!), I tutor and do freelance writing and editing (for details, see here).
-I live on Long Island with my husband, our boys, and our four cats (which, at the moment, is four too many).
-Even though we live in the suburbs, we really are country-at-heart hope to head South in the near future.
-We’ve been married for almost 7 years; in addition to our boys, we also have 2 babies in heaven whom we can’t wait to meet someday.
+I live on Long Island with my husband (married in 2010), our boys, and our four cats (which, at the moment, is four too many).
+Even though we live in the suburbs, we really are country-at-heart are moving to Tennessee in the near future.

-I am a compulsive organizer and obsessed with purging clutter.
+I am a compulsive organizer when I have the time, and I’m obsessed with purging clutter.
 I am absent-minded, a horrible multi-tasker, and a little clumsy (runs in my family).

 My mind is always busy, and I’m always coming up with new goals and projects to keep me motivated and inspired; I am a huge advocate of being a life-long learner, and if I had my way, I’d be a career student.

-I LOVE missions and have had the honor of serving the Lord on over 20 short-term trips, with about 15 of those being overseas trips.
-Actually, my first trip was to Africa when I was 23, and it changed my life.
+I LOVE missions and have had the honor of serving on over 20 short-term trips, with about 15 of those being overseas trips.
+My first trip was to Africa when I was 23, and it changed my life.